 Finally, we present outputs obtained in our simulations and report empirical estimation of numerical errors.
 In examples we choose mesh corresponding to $h=1/32$ for better visibility.
-As expected, all considered algorithms give similar solutions, so for each example we select output of one algorithm for illustration.
-We present deformation of the body and forces acting on contact interface (mirrored with respect to the boundary for visibility).
+As expected, all considered algorithms give similar solutions, so for each example we select the output of one algorithm for illustration.
+We plot deformation of the body and forces acting on the contact interface (mirrored with respect to the boundary for visibility).